Captainlonate/wordcombiner/Readme.md

 ## Notes about the code

+- Throughout the project I use the term "Concept" to refer to any noun, gerund or adjective.
+I probably could have just used the term "thing" 🤣
-- It uses Golang v1.22.
-The server is uses the builtin `net/http` rather than a web framework.
+- The project uses Golang v1.22.
+The api uses the builtin `net/http` rather than a web framework.
 - There is no official OpenAI library for Golang 😔.
 So I just make basic HTTP requests.
 - If you're not familiar with golang:
   - `go.mod` is like package.json